-The HSI (Horizontal Situation Indicator) Navigation Page has a compass rose.
-It shows your direction of travel and the direction to a recalled way-point or other destination, such as an airport or VOR.
-It can also show your intended course and whether or not you are on course or off course.
-To get to the HSI Page: press PAGE repeatedly until the page you want appears.
+The Navigation Page has a compass rose that shows your direction of travel and the direction to a recalled waypoint or other destination, such as an airport or VOR.
+It can also show your intended course and whether you are currently on course or off course.